William H. Schwarzschild on Tuesday April 22, 2014 12:07PM

 Event: Virginia Boater Card Course

 Location: Fishing Bay Yacht Club, Main Clubhouse, Second Floor

 Registration: www.fbyc.net or click here.

 This year’s course will again be held at the clubhouse and will be conducted by Flotilla 66 of the United States Coast Guard Auxiliary.
 As of July 31st of 2014, the Commonwealth of Virginia will mandate that in order to operate a vessel powered by a motor of 10 HP or greater, all operators 45 years of age and younger will be required to have taken and passed this course, or similar boating safety training.
-Registration will be limited to 50 people, so sign up early.
 Coffee and Danish plus a light lunch will be served.
 Total cost: $10.00.
-Contact Gordon and Jane Cutler at email@example.com or call (804) 776-7630.
+Contact Gordon and Jane Cutler at email@example.com or call (804) 776-7630 ASAP

 Lin McCarthy on Monday March 3, 2014 09:35AM